ibm-cloud-docs/containers/cs_health.md

     {: pre}

 4. Optional: If you want to stop forwarding audit logs, you can disable your configuration.
     1. For the cluster that you want to stop collecting API server audit logs from: [Log in to your account.
 If applicable, target the appropriate resource group.
-Set the context for your cluster.](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure) **Note**: To work with free clusters in the London metro, you must target the EU Central regional API by running `ibmcloud ks init --host https://eu-gb.containers.cloud.ibm.com`.
+Set the context for your cluster.](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure)
     2. Disable the webhook back-end configuration for the cluster's API server.

         ```